 An uptight and conservative woman, working on tenure as a literacy professor at a large urban university, finds herself strangely attracted to a free-spirited, liberal woman who works at a local carnival that comes to town.

-Semi-follow up of the first "If These Walls Could Talk" with three segments set in the same house, but with different occupants which spans nearly 40 years.
-While the first film delt with women and the topic of abortion, this deals with women and the topic of lesbianism.Written by
+Semi-followup of the first "If These Walls Could Talk," with three segments set in the same house but with different occupants, spanning nearly 40 years.
+While the first film dealt with the topic of abortion, this deals with the topic of lesbianism.Written by

 Was this review helpful to you?

 | Report this